Boy Meets World’s Top 100 Episodes

 100. Pilot, Season 1, Episode 1

 This episode is an excellent intro to the series.
 It is about growing up in the context of love.
 Eric gets a date and decides to take his date to the Phillies game instead of his brother, even though it is their special thing.
 Both sides of the conflict are understandable.
 Cory feels passed over.
 Eric feels this is important, as it is his first date.
-They also tie this love storyline into school, where they are learning about Romeo and Juliet.
+Boy Meets World also ties this love storyline into school, where Cory's class is learning about Romeo and Juliet.

 All this leads Cory to question the value of love.
 At home, Cory makes it clear he would rather move out than be understanding to his brother.
 At school, he would rather listen to a baseball game in his headphones than pay attention to the Romeo and Juliet lesson, and it gets him detention.

 At home, Amy explains that Eric prioritizing girls and leaving Cory behind is like when Cory got friends and stopped hanging with his dad.
 At school, Feeny breaks down why love is essential and basically says to Cory that the point of life is to love.
 Feeny also explains that Romeo and Juliet is about the all-consuming power of love.
 Cory also learns the importance of love at home from Eric and all the changes Eric makes due to the girl he is dating.